Weigl was tempted by potential PSG move

+Julian Weigl has revealed that he considered a January move to Paris Saint-Germain before being told that he had to stay at Borussia Dortmund.

-PSG has issues in midfield with Adrien Rabiot running down his contract and Marco Verratti injured, which led to them being linked with various transfer options, including Weigl, who played under manager Thomas Tuchel at Dortmund.
+PSG have issues in midfield with Adrien Rabiot running down his contract and Marco Verratti now injured, which led to them being linked with various transfer options, including Weigl, who played under coach Thomas Tuchel at Dortmund.

-However, the Bundesliga leader told the 23year-old they would not let him depart.
-PSG subsequently signed Leandro Paredes and Weigl says he is happy to remain with Dortmund.
+However, the Bundesliga leaders told the 23-year-old they would not let him depart.
+PSG have subsequently signed Leandro Paredes and Weigl says he is happy to remain with Dortmund.

+"When PSG showed interest in me before the second half of the season, I naturally thought about my future," Weigl told Sport Bild.

 "Now my full concentration is to be successful with BVB.
 I feel much better now than in the first half of the season."